Cyber-Duck/php-fpm-laravel/readme.md

 2, Create a name for the server.
 This will be the value of serverName in the PHP_IDE_CONFIG variable e.g `PHP_IDE_CONFIG="serverName=<CONFIGURED_SERVER_NAME>"`.

-3, Set Host to `http://localhost` or if using a virtual host then use this e.g `http://myapp.localhost`.
+3, Set Host to `http://localhost` or if using a virtual host then use that instead e.g `http://myapp.localhost`.

-4, Set the port to the port that is being using on the host machine e.g `80`.
+4, Set the port to the port that is being used on the host machine e.g `80`.

 5, Set the debugger to Xdebug.